CodyAdam/mobile_project/doc/3-data-storage.md

 </LinearLayout>
 ````

-As we saw in the previous TP, We have a `LinearLayout` inside an other to put the two buttons next to each other
+As we saw in the previous TP, we have a `LinearLayout` inside an other to put the two buttons next to each other
 and `wrap_content` on the height and the widht to make sure they can stand next to each other.

 We obtain the following result :